-- Derivative instruments except as permitted in the Derivatives Policy in Appendix II or specifically provided for in individual manager guidelines. - Privately-placed or other non-marketable debt, except securities issued under Rule 144a. - Lettered, legend or other so-called restricted stock. - Commodities Except by a manager investing in Real Assets. - Straight preferred stocks and non-taxable municipal securities should not normally be held unless pricing anomalies in the marketplace suggest the likelihood of near-term capital gains when normal spread relationships resume. - Short sales Except by GTAA managers in a 130/30 scenario. - Direct investments in private placements, real estate, oil and gas and venture capital. - Any transaction prohibited by ERISA.
+- Derivative instruments except as permitted in the Derivatives Policy in Appendix II or specifically provided for in individual manager guidelines. - Privately-placed or other non-marketable debt, except securities issued under Rule 144a. - Lettered, legend or other so-called restricted stock. - Direct commodities Except by a manager investing in Real Assets. - Straight preferred stocks and non-taxable municipal securities should not normally be held unless pricing anomalies in the marketplace suggest the likelihood of near-term capital gains when normal spread relationships resume. - Direct short sales With the exception of multi asset strategies such as long short equity, or extension strategies - Direct investments in private placements, real estate, oil and gas and venture capital. - Any transaction prohibited by ERISA.